Your Name:

 page break

-Use Planck’s Formula to find energy (E) given frequency (f) or wavelength (λ) or to find frequency or wavelength given energy.
-For each problem identify what part of the electromagnetic spectrum each problem refers to by using the spectrum on the second page of your packet..
+Use Planck’s Formula (E = hf) to find energy per photon (E) given frequency (f) or to find frequency given energy per photon.
+For each problem identify what part of the electromagnetic spectrum each problem refers to by using the spectrum reference sheet you have received.

 1. f = 2.7 × 1018 Hz